-This document describes an "OTT VoIP Interconnection" profile, where IP connectivity between VoIP Service Providers is established over the public internet using UDP and IPSec.
+This document describes an "OTT VoIP Interconnection" profile, where IP connectivity between VoIP Service Providers is established over the public internet using UDP and IPsec.

 Foreword

 The Alliance for Telecommunications Industry Solutions (ATIS) serves the public through improved understanding between carriers, customers, and manufacturers.
 The Packet Technologies and Systems Committee (PTSC) develops and recommends standards and technical reports related to services, architectures, and signaling, in addition to related subjects under consideration in other North American and international standards bodies.
 PTSC coordinates and develops standards and technical reports relevant to telecommunications networks in the U.S., reviews and prepares contributions on such matters for submission to U.S. International Telecommunication Union Telecommunication Sector (ITU-T) and U.S. ITU Radiocommunication Sector (ITU-R) Study Groups or other standards organizations, and reviews for acceptability or per contra the positions of other countries in related standards development and takes or recommends appropriate actions.